ahmagdy/leaderelection/README.md

 ```

 ### Use case:
-This package is intended to be used when there are multiple instances running of a service and only a single instance can be the leader, or a single instance can do a specific job.
+This package is intended to be used when multiple instances are running of service, and only a single instance can be the leader, or a single instance can do a specific job.

 ### Example:
-It's mostly intended for services build on top of a framework that supports app lifecycle. e.g. [Uber fx](https://github.com/uber-go/fx).
+It's mostly intended for services built on top of a framework that supports app lifecycle. e.g. [Uber fx](https://github.com/uber-go/fx).
 ```go
 leaderElection := leaderelection.New(etcdClient, zapLogger, instanceName, watcher)